 Treatment and prognosis clearly depend on the underlying etiology.

-For benign stricture and number of options exist, including:
+For benign stricture, a number of treatment options exist, including:

-- stent placement: only considered in failed cholangioplasty and no other surgical options
+stent placement: only considered in failed cholangioplasty when no other surgical options